tnthao268/Multiple-Sequence-Alignment-with-Progressive-Alignment/README.md

-# Multiple-Sequence-Alignment-and-Sequence-Logo
+# Multiple-Sequence-Alignment with Progressive-Alignment
-Julia tool to create multiple sequence alignments and sequence logos with GUI
+Julia tool to create multiple sequence alignments using Progressive Alignment and UPGMA